ASEAN Declaration: First draft

 Prior to the Bangkok Conference, Thanat's Foreign Office had prepared and revised multiple draft charters for the prospective association, with the earliest draft originally sent to Tunku Abdul Rahman in earlier December 1966 to gauge support and begin formal negotiations.
-At this point, the original proposal name for the organisation was the South East Asian Association for Regional Cooperation (SEAARC). which had similar mechanisms to the former ASA organisation.
+As the drafts of the declaration were sent to other members, only Indonesia responded with amendments in mind.
+At this point, the original proposal name for the organisation was the South East Asian Association for Regional Cooperation (SEAARC), which had similar mechanisms to the former ASA organisation.
 The declaration itself was formed based on this premise when two senior Foreign Ministry officials from Indonesia, Chaidir Anwar Sani and Abu Bakar Lubis, were deployed to Thailand at the end of 1966 to help Thanat's foreign office.
 And so, the draft had held several language and excerpts from the Manila Declaration that formed Maphilindo.

 The draft began by affirming the shared belief that Southeast Asian nations held the primary responsibility for ensuring regional stability, safeguarding their national identities from subversion, and supporting peaceful and progressive development in line with their peoples' aspirations.
 It emphasised that foreign military bases were temporary in nature and should not be used to undermine national independence, nor should collective defence arrangements serve the particular interests of any major power.
 Expressing a desire to establish a solid foundation for joint action, the foreign ministers declared the formation of the South East Asian Association for Regional Cooperation (SEAARC).
 The proposed aims included promoting mutual understanding and friendly cooperation, strengthening regional peace and security, encouraging Southeast Asian studies, and consulting and cooperating on common issues to resolve disputes collectively.
 It envisioned effective mechanisms for consultation and mutual assistance in economic, social, cultural, technical, scientific, and administrative fields, including shared research facilities, training programs, and resource development.
 The draft affirmed that the association would not be tied to any external power bloc nor directed against any country, instead the collective will to work together for the well-being and progress of the region without compromising sovereignty, adopting machinery similar to that of ASA.